Rajeev Ravi

 Rajeev Ravi is an Indian cinematographer, director, and producer from Kochi, Kerala.
 He's best known for his work in Hindi and Malayalam films.

 After graduating from Film and Television Institute of India, Pune in 1997, he started his career by assisting in the Malayalam film, Pranayavarnangal (1998) shot by Santosh Thundiyil.
 He debuted as a cinematographer with the film Chandni Bar (2001), when he was launched by producer R. Mohan (GoodKnight Mohan) when the original cinematographer Venu had date clashes.
 The film was directed by Madhur Bhandarkar.

 Ravi is known for his collaborations with director Anurag Kashyap and his wife, former actress and director Geetu Mohandas.
 They have collaborated in several commercial and art films in Hindi cinema.
-In 2012, he co-produced the Hindi feature film ID.
+In 2012, he co-produced the Hindi feature film I.D.
 The film premiered in the Busan International Film Festival in South Korea.
 Ravi won the 2010 Filmfare Award for Best Cinematography for Anurag Kashyap's Dev.D.
 In 2013, he received the National Film Award for Best Cinematography for Liar's Dice directed by his wife Geetu Mohandas.

 Rajeev made his debut as a director with the Malayalam film Annayum Rasoolum (2013).
 Rajeev Ravi's second feature film, Njan Steve Lopez was released in 2014.
 In March 2016, Ravi completed filming of Kammatipaadam, starring Dulquer Salman, which was released on 20 May 2016.